mrVanDalo/claude-code-queue/README.md

 When rate limited:

 1. Prompt status changes to `rate_limited`
-2. Naively loop every 30 seconds until rate limit is lifted (there's probably a way smarter way to find the end time of rate limit window， open to contributions)
+2. Naively loop every fixed interval until rate limit is lifted (there's probably a way smarter way to find the end time of rate limit window， open to contributions)
 3. Once the rate limit is lifted, continue processing the requests

 ## Troubleshooting